Open Source AI in 2026: The 89% Adoption Rate Nobody Talks About

 - Unsloth (memory-efficient)

-- Reproducibility: Version control of exact model used
+- Reproducibility: version control of the exact model used

-- No vendor dependency: Continued operation regardless of provider changes
+- No vendor dependency: operations continue regardless of provider changes

 - Falcon 3: UAE's continued investment